 - 1. Minimum of 62 hours of college credit with a minimum of 24 credit hours completed at Jefferson College. - a.
-Completion of the General Education program requirements specified for each degree (i.e., 42 credit hours for A.A. and A.A.T., 45 credit hours for A.S., and a minimum of 18 credit hours for A.A.S.). - b.
+Completion of the General Education program requirements specified for each degree (i.e., 42 credit hours for A.A. and A.A.T., 45 credit hours for A.S., 27 credit hours for he A.F.A, and a minimum of 18 credit hours for A.A.S.). - b.
 Completion of specified curriculum for each degree/department/program/major. - 2.
 Successful completion of institutional requirements: - a.
 Successful demonstration of computer literacy proficiency with a grade of "C" or better. - b.
 First Year Experience requirement. - 3.
 A minimum cumulative grade point average of: - a.
-2.00 ("C") is required for the A.A., A.S. and A.A.S. degrees - b.
+2.00 ("C") is required for the A.A., A.F.A, A.S. and A.A.S. degrees - b.
 2.75 overall and 2.75 in all education courses, with no grade lower than a "C" in education courses; and passing MoGEA scores are required for the A.A.T. degree.